If you’re a teacher or principal, you can enquire, investigate or study, with support provided for you and your school or kura.

 The eligibility criteria and selection factors are different for each award type, and these are subject to change each year.
 It's very important to make sure you're using the correct awards application form when you apply - the correct form can be found on the right hand side of each individual award page, under the 'Download' section.

+You can apply online.
 Please note we are unable to accept late applications.